BrewBlox/brewblox-documentation/docs/user/all_blocks.md

 ### Input / Output

-You can choose which Setpoint is used as input here and assign which Analog Actuator is driven by the PID.
+You can choose which Setpoint is used as input here and assign which Analog Actuator is claimed by the PID.
 By Clicking on the *Setting* button, you can also directly edit setting of the Setpoint block.

 Below the input and output, the math of the PID algorithm is shown.